i-aiymen/team1/README.md

 - [ ] Add more elements to the Start Story page
 - [ ] Add more levels
 - [ ] Work on the story experience
+- [ ] Add Bullet and explosion sounds

 ## Bugs